TSMMark/TSMMark/README.md

 <h2>About Me</h2>

-Dad, Co-founder & VP Engineering <a href="https://github.com/Vydia">@Vydia</a> – Powering the Business of Music.
+Dad of 2.
+Co-founder & Principal Engineer <a href="https://github.com/Vydia">@Vydia</a> – Powering the Business of Music.

-❤️ React, GraphQL, TypeScript, Ruby
+❤️ TypeScript, Ruby, React, GraphQL

 <h3>Keep in Touch</h3>
 <ul>